JarekWysocki/DataBaseAjax/README.md

 Live demo -> https://jarekwu.beep.pl
 This is my project based mainly on php/mysql and js/ajax.
 System with users who can sign up with email confirm (used OOP).
+You can sign in and login with your Google account.
 After then you can login to page with current other users.
 Functionalities:
 1. Loading 4 posts in stages (load more after scroll).
 2. Full size img in post after click on it.